leo-r-jia/leo-r-jia/README.md

 }

 class Social extends SoftwareEngineeringStudent {
-  //I'm always interested in meeting new people, so feel free to reach out to me on LinkedIn linkedin = 'leo-r-jia';
+  //I'm always interested in meeting new people and learning more, so feel free to reach out to me on LinkedIn linkedin = 'leo-r-jia';
 }
 ```